 So wrap the specific granular task you want to track.
 Such a task can be executed more than once in the life time of the process and all will be reported.

-By default the agent will lazily register itself the first time a web request or background task is run.
+By default the agent will lazily register itself the first time a transaction (either web or non-web) is run.
 Because data cannot actually be accumulated until the agent registers itself and that will normally happen as a parallel task, then data for the initial transactions will not be captured.

 For a long running process this is generally acceptable and is better than delaying startup of a web server, preventing any requests being handled, until registration occurs.

-For background tasks however, it can often be the case that a script only performs one task and they are long running and so a delay on startup to wait for the agent to register, to ensure that data is capture for the task is acceptable.
+For non-web transactions however, it can often be the case that a script only performs one task and is long running.
+For this reason, a delay on startup to wait for the agent to register is acceptable, as it ensures that that data is captured.

-If using an agent configuration file, this is done by adding an entry:
+If using an agent configuration file, this is done by adding the following entry to the

 startup_timeout = 10.0